Governance

 Policy on Human Rights

 Our Code of Business Conduct and Ethics emphasizes our commitment to adhering to all applicable laws and best practices within the United States (U.S.).
 We also adhere to human rights principles, including those concerning freedom of association and collective bargaining, non-discrimination, and prohibiting forced labor and underage workers in the workplace.
 TPL’s commitment to protecting human rights extends to our employees, suppliers, and to the communities in which we operate.
+Although TPL does not employ security providers, our Code of Business Conduct and Ethics would cover their behavior and ethical conduct expectations.
+All employees and affiliates of the company are required to comply with this Code.
+Failure to follow it subjects them to disciplinary action, up to and including termination and possible legal prosecution.

 The entirety of TPL’s operations is located within the U.S. and subject to U.S. human rights and labor laws to protect the rights of our employees.
 The Company adheres to all laws, including the prohibition of child labor and forced labor, and we integrate human rights best practices into our operations, guided by internationally recognized Human Rights principles such as the UN Guiding Principles’ pillars of ‘Protect’ ‘Respect’ and ‘Remedy’.
 As such, we provide our employees with fair living wages and appropriate working hours.
 None of the Company’s operations have been subject to human rights impact assessments and there have been no human rights grievances.